RaleighZ/statnlp_fundamental_reading/Notes/4. CNN for nlp/CNN_CV/cnn_arch.md

 - **Pooling:** dual purpose"
 	- **Mitigate the sensitivity of convolutional layers to location:** in reality, objects hardly ever occur exactly at the same place.
 Assume in edge detection, the conv layer input is X and the pooling output is Y. Whether or not the values of X[i, j] and X[i, j+1] are different, or X[i, j+1] and X[i, j+2] are different, the max pooling (2 x 2) layer outputs all include Y[i, j]=1.
 We can still detect if the pattern recognized by the conv layer moves no more than 1 element in height and width.
 	- **Spatially Downsample:** as we process images, we want to gradually reduce the spatial resolution of our hidden representations, aggregating information so that the higher up we go in the network, the larger the **receptive field**  to which each hidden node is sensitive.
-By gradually aggregating information, yielding coarser and coarser maps, we accomplish this goal of ultimately learning a global representation, while keeping all of the advantages of convolutional layers at the intermediate layers of processing.

 - **1 x 1 Convolutional Layer:** 1 X 1 convolution loses the ability to recognize patterns consisting of interactions among adjacent elements in the height and width dimensions. **The only computation of the 1 x 1 convolution occurs on the channel dimension**
 ![](./figs/1by1.png){width="500px",  height="200px", align="center"}.